 The site itself is without frills but it does the job and does it very well, and always with some competitive odds.
 The number of markets is also impressive and while it doesn’t have the swagger and pizazz of some of the big players – not least because it doesn’t appear on some of the bigger comparison sites – it delivers in exactly the same way.

 We would argue it is deserving of a higher profile.
 A lack of live streaming would perhaps be a grip but only a minor one and in truth, it loses little as a result.
-The bottom line is Paf offers the bettor a warm fuzzy glow, unlike any other sportsbook out there.
+The bottom line is Paf offers the bettor a warm fuzzy glow, unlike any other bookmaker out there.